aceaves/StreamTracing/README.md

 # StreamTracing
-Trace downstream or upstream from a point source to find streamlines and/or river polygons.
+Trace downstream or upstream from a point source to find streamlines and catchment polygons.

-Upstream eDNA the latest version, so start there.
+Upstream eDNA the latest version.